 The first part of the file name

 OL5755. is the UPC Code specified for the item, and the period is the delimiter.
 SuiteCommerce Advanced uses this identifier to know to which item this image should be attached.
 In this screen shot, you see the UPC field from the item record.

 The last part of the file name is descriptive and gives you a good indication of what the picture is: Men’s cargo shorts, color beige, and the picture is of the front of the shorts.
 A search engine can determine this information about the image by analyzing the file name.

-For more information about setting up images for SuiteCommerce Advanced Websites, see Product Images.
+For more information about setting up images for SuiteCommerce Advanced Websites, see Item Images.